villama/color-palette-picker/README.md

 # Color Palette Picker

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+First a showcase of React Frontend, and second a functional tool for using and creating color palettes.

-It is first a showcase of React Frontend, and second a functional tool for using and creating color palettes.
+View the live instance here: https://color-palette-picker.netlify.com/

 NPM dependencies: